willgearty/deeptime/README.md

 ![example left scale](/images/example_left.png?raw=true)

 ### Stack multiple scales (e.g. periods, epochs, stages)
+Specify multiple scales by giving a list for `pos`.
 Scales are added from the inside to the outside.
+Other arguments can be lists or single values (either of which will be recycled if necessary).
 ```r
 ggplot() +
   geom_point(aes(y = runif(1000, 0, 8), x = runif(1000, 0, 100))) +